How to Update Your RDP Certificate on Windows Server (Step-by-Step 2026 Guide)

 To follow this guide, make sure you have:

-• The certificate exported as a .pfx file with the private key.
+• The certificate is exported as a .pfx file with the private key.

 • Administrator access to your Windows Server.